simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 With `--interleaved`, each equity posting is shown next to the posting it balances (good for troubleshooting).

-### close and prices
+### close and costs

-Transaction prices are ignored (and discarded) by closing/opening transactions, by default.
+Costs are ignored (and discarded) by closing/opening transactions, by default.
 With `--show-costs`, they are preserved;
 there will be a separate equity posting for each cost in each commodity.
 This means `balance -B` reports will look the same after the transition.